JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ### Updating Gradle Scripts

 The `SharedCode` project should generate several artifacts for us:
- - JAR file for Android project, from the `androidMain` source set
+ - JAR file for the Android project, from the `androidMain` source set
  - Apple framework
    - for iOS device and App Store (`arm64` target)
    - for iOS emulator (`x86_64` target)